-Company Secretary

-Occupation: Executive Director, Future Energy Pty Ltd Board member since 2005.
+Company Secretary Occupation: Executive Director, Future Energy Pty Ltd Board member since 2005.

-Why I chose to become a Community Bank[®] company Director: How many people get to run their own bank?
+How many people get to run their own bank?
 I was coming to the end of my long-term corporate career just as the Clifroy Steering Committee was seeking new volunteers back in 2005.
 The challenge of establishing a business from scratch, particularly one with such a unique business model - and making a positive contribution to the local community at the same time - was irresistible.
-Eight years on it's hard to believe what we have achieved - and it still gives me a buzz.
+11 years on it's hard to believe what we have achieved - and it still gives me a buzz.